KaineRecycler/Offline-Browser-For-Windows-PC/README.md

 this offline browser also has a built in browsing history section and a new feature which allows you to download the entire browsing history activity and puts them into a WACZ format so that later you can easily browse it again using webrecorders replayweb.page tool.

-this offline browser also has a built in ad blocker for blocking pop-up ads and ads from within webpages. and a built in adobe flash player using ruffle fash player drive for playing and interacting with webpages that contains flash content.
+this offline browser also has a built in ad blocker for blocking pop-up ads and ads from within webpages. and a built in adobe flash player using ruffle flash player drive for playing and interacting with webpages that contains flash content.

 This tool was created as a replacement for ZIM archives for grabbing wikimedia-based websites.
 ZIM archive creation pipeline doesn't seem robust to me so i decided to make this tool.
 It's more transparent to developer than ZIM.